genesys/bold360-mobile-docs-android/QuickStartAndroid.md

     - If the account is using Initialization Entities, please follow this [link](./Personal_Information.md#Initialization_entites)

 - #### <u>*To start chat with Bold create `BoldAccount`*:</u>
-    if needed, add extraData values to the account.
+    - extraData - Detailes about the user and the current chat session.
 The `extraData` details will be used to fill the prechat form if enabled, and will provide the agent some details about the user.

+    - securedInfo - An encrypted secured string that was applied to the specific access key in order to validate the chat origin on creation.

     ```kotlin
     val account = BoldAccount(API_KEY)

+    account.apply{
         // adding extraData:
-    account.apply{
         addExtraData (SessionInfoKeys.Department to BOLD_DEPARTMENT,
             SessionInfoKeys.FirstName to DemoFirstName,
             SessionInfoKeys.LastName to DemoLastName
             ...)

+        // adding secured info:
+        info.securedInfo = "..."
     }
     ```